National League System: The system

+Promotion and relegation: Arranged according to separate agreements with appropriate county feeder leagues.
+Number of leagues: 17.

 History

 For the 2012–13 season, the FA announced a re-structuring of the National League System's lowest level, Step 7.
 It was split into three sub-categories, which were full Step 7 divisions, Step 7A and Step 7B.
 The categorisation depended on the ground facilities of the particular league's clubs.
 The required percentage of clubs to meet ground grade requirements for each of the categorisations were as follows: